oracle-livelabs/partner-solutions/sample-livelabs-templates/efficient-kubified-java-apps/adjust-resources/adjust-resources.md

 ## Task 2: Observe Default JVM Ergonomics

-If a memory value is not set, the JVM comes with a default memory one as starting point.
+If a memory value is not set, the JVM comes with a default memory as starting point.
 This value is relative to the total amount of memory available to the container and it is 1/4 of its value.

 When you invoked `jokes/sysresources` endpoint, you could see the available memory was 181.
 The total memory available in the Pod is 750Mi, and 1/4 of this memory is 187 which is close value to we got in the application.

-Also, JVM uses a default Garbage Collector implementation depending on amount of CPU and memory available.
+Also, the JVM uses a default Garbage Collector implementation depending on amount of CPU and memory available.

 | Resources available                              | GC algorithm  |
 |--------------------------------------------------|---------------|